veit/python-basics-tutorial/docs/types/strings.rst

 However, the index and slice notation cannot be used to add, remove or replace elements:

 In ``{pi:.3f}``, the format specification ``f`` is used to limit the number Pi to three decimal places.
-For more information on the format specificationeb see `Format Specification Mini-Language
+For more information on the format specification see `Format Specification Mini-Language
 <https://docs.python.org/3/library/string.html#format-specification-mini-language>`_.